-To grow your best strawberries, you’ll want to feed the plants what they need and deter pests that are attracted to the sweetness of the berries (humans aren’t the only ones who find them delicious!).
+To grow your best strawberries, you’ll want to nurture their nutrient needs as well as deter the pests that are attracted to the sweetness of the berries.
+Humans aren’t the only ones who find them delicious!

 Strawberries require nitrogen, potassium, calcium, magnesium, and a few other trace elements to thrive.

 Herbs are actually very nutritious in small amounts, not only to humans when we add a pinch or two to our dinner, but also to other plants.
 This is great news for us, because it means that by growing herbs, we can grow a lot of our own fertilizers to supply the nutrients our food crops need.

 This is a cornerstone of permaculture gardening, which is a type of design for growing food efficiently and in harmony with nature.
 So, using herbs as fertilizer can save time and money.

 Here are just a few of many herbs which fertilize or enrich soil naturally:

 Tired of generic permaculture design advice that you can’t apply to your specific goals?
 If so, check out my Permaculture Design Program and get the tools and support needed to create and implement your own permaculture design.